alexwh/milight-opencomputers/README.md

 # Notes
 * After syncing the bulb to the controller with the phone app, you must change the transmission mode to TCP-Server in the controller webui settings (browse to the IP, credentials are admin/admin).
 Be aware that the phone app only works with UDP, and OpenComputers only works with TCP.
+* Some Mi-Light bridges seem to have different command prefixes.
+The most common seems to be with 0x4.
+Because of this, 0x4 is the default.
+Originally, the bulb that was tested with this used 0x2 instead.
+A copy of 0x2 commands have been included, commented out.